 In collaboration with the Nelson Mandela Metropolitan University, iCOMMS conducted a study for the WRC in the Cacadu District of the Eastern Cape, to empower communities by investigating if and how ICTs can give them a voice in local governance.
-It contributed towards understanding how to engage rural communities as key stakeholders in water supply management, and provided scientific evidence for the use and usefulness of ICTs in rural community engagement in the water, sanitation and hygiene (WaSH) sector.
+It contributed towards understanding how to engage rural communities as key stakeholders in water supply management, and provided scientific evidence for the use usefulness of ICTs in rural community engage and provided scientific evidence for the use and usefulness of ICTs in rural community engagement in the water, sanitation and hygiene (WaSH) sector.
 By developing an ICT tool that can be used anonymously to report problems, the research left communities feeling more empowered to raise concerns and report faults in water supply.